xXleowXx/gitlab-charts/doc/charts/gitlab/gitaly/index.md

 ## Design Choices

-The Gitlay container used in this chart also contains the gitlab-shell code-base in order to perform the actions on the Git repos that have not yet been ported into Gitaly.
+The Gitaly container used in this chart also contains the gitlab-shell code-base in order to perform the actions on the Git repos that have not yet been ported into Gitaly.
 The Gitaly container includes a copy of the gitlab-shell container within it, and as a result we also need to configure gitlab-shell within this chart.